TanStack/router/docs/src/pages/guides/route-loaders.md

 - Setting a `maxAge` for the route loader based on the loader response
 - Triggering background refetches of a route loader
-- Extending the cache abilities of a route loader, as is done with the [`react-location-simple-cache`](..) package.
+- Extending the cache abilities of a route loader, as is done with the [`react-router-simple-cache`](..) package.

 The dispatcher can be accessed in the second options bag argument of the loader function: